danielsobrado/spring-cloud-kafka-microservices/README.md

 ## Security

+Security can be applied multiple levels:

+* **OS Vulnerabilities**: Keep OS patched and so frwquent VA scans.
+* **Penetration testing for front-end**: Follow OWASP
+* **Dependency scan**: for the libraries used in the code/

+We are using the following security best practices:

 * Fix security vulnerabilities in our Java image.
 * Run as non-root user for security purposes.
 * Escape HTML characters in the input of the REST API by using org.apache.commons.commons-text [StringEscapeUtils] (<https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringEscapeUtils.html>)
 * Escape of SQL is managed by JPA.
 * Recommended to review the [ESAPI](<https://github.com/ESAPI/esapi-java-legacy>) project by OWASP.

+Authentication & Authorization:

+* Basic user/password authentication
+* JWT tokens / Oauth
+* LDAP Server

+Communication:

+* Use TLS 1.2+, and restrict in Tomcat the Ciphers to secure Ciphers only.

 ## Cache